 - Natural gas

-At 1:152, the leverage ratio offered on commodities is reasonable, though lower than some brokers will offer.
+The maximum leverage ratio offered on commodities which is 300:1 is reasonable.
 Commodities CFDs on Plus500 can be traded with negative balance protection, a feature which limits the collective risk on a position to only the amount a trader has in his or her account.

 One of the most interesting developments in alternative investments over the past several years has been the rise of cryptocurrency trading.
 These currencies, of which the most notable is Bitcoin, are digitally-generated units that are not issued by any government or sanctioning body.
 While they have had trouble getting adopted at the retail level, cryptocurrencies have taken on a market value of their own, allowing them to be traded on as CFDs.

 Cryptocurrency CFDs are quite specialised and require a good amount of research to trade successfully.
 If you are willing to learn the market, however, they can be very lucrative.
-On Plus500, cryptocurrency CFDs can be leveraged at a ratio of 30:1.
+On Plus500, cryptocurrency CFDs can be leveraged at a maximum ratio of 300:1.

 Finally, Plus500 offers the ability to trade on ETFs, or exchange traded funds.
 These are investment funds, such as mutual funds, that are themselves traded publicly on a stock exchange.
-On Plus500, these funds are offered as a CFD derivative which can be traded on a leverage ratio of 100:1.
+On Plus500, these funds are offered as a CFD derivative.